Monday, December 29, 2008

 me: here's what my blog would end up being:1) stuff about bbc shows

-2) transcripts of our gchat conversations
+2) transcripts of our gchat conversations3) whining about my under-employment

 So this is not a blog.
 This is digital, public storage space for stuff that I write.
 And by stuff that I write, I mean anything that I think is a bit clever and want to share, ranging from essays and sketches to emails and drinking games.
 What there won't be is a play-by-play of my life.
 Because who the hell wants to read that?